Wisdom, sleeping..

 *

-Something else, liberation, our own point of view, fairness, new truth, agency, life – not just sheepish imitation and copies of copies of thought - comes from discontent, first intuitive or irrational and later, hopefully, justified.
-Creation is undoing, changing, replacing.
+"Something else", liberation, our own point of view, fairness, new truth, agency, life – not just sheepish imitation and copies of copies of thought - comes from discontent, first intuitive or irrational and later, hopefully, justified.
+Creation is life, undoing, changing, replacing.
 It is asking: “Why so?” and “Why not otherwise?”
-It certainly needs to demolish the given and requires a disorder space to turn; at least here in your mind, where your freedom to swing your fist does not meet someone else’s nose.
+It certainly needs to demolish the given and requires a disorder space to turn; at least here in a sanctuary of your mind, where your freedom to swing your fist does not meet someone else’s nose.

 Your critical thinking is personal.
 It follows your interest and intentions and is grounded by your understanding, the image in your mind, not someone else’s.
-It is a core part of your freedom to consider any choices, to be an autonomous agent, a person starting new things.
+It is a core part of your freedom to consider any choice of choices, to be an autonomous agent, a person starting new things.
 It is not neutral.
 We have the right to feel and to say no in our mind, long before we ground our opposition by strict argument to justify criticism with valid proofs.
 That will come later.
 Any creation, any thought of change says “no!” to what is.
 Or, it says “yes” to something else which is not.
 Not yet.

 *

-However, if we are not mad, we become accountable, morally and logically, for the conclusions we make ours and when thoughts come out in words and deeds.
+However, if we are not mad, we become accountable, morally and logically, for the conclusions we make ours and particularly when thoughts come out in words and deeds.
 When we cast our criticism among people we must be reasonable, moderate and constructive as persistently as we were anarchic inside the crucible of our mind.
 Often we must wisely chose to express it in veiled irony or question form.
 To paraphrase the common place of the notorious Dr Johnson, We may follow Fancy for our guide but must take Reason as our companion.
 [1]

 To read the whole article click here